learn-co-curriculum/dsc-data-science-processes/README.md

 You may be wondering what Data Mining is, and how it relates to Data Science.
 In practice, it's just an older term that essentially means the same thing as Data Science.
 Dr. Piatetsky-Shapiro defines Data Mining as "the non-trivial extraction of implicit, previously unknown and potentially useful information from data."
 Making of things such as Machine Learning algorithms to find insights in large datasets that aren't immediately obvious without these algorithms is at the heart of the concept of Data Mining, just as it is in Data Science.
 In a pragmatic sense, this is why the terms Data Mining and Data Science are typically used interchangeably, although the term Data Mining is considered an older term that isn't used as often nowadays.

-The output of this stage is results from a fit to the data for the problem we're trying to solve.
+The output of this stage results from a fit to the data for the problem we're trying to solve.

 **_Interpretation/Evaluation_**: